lucas-nelson/students-education-api/README.md

 * `Student` has many `LessonPart` (through `Completion`)
 * `LessonPart` has many `Student` (through `Completion`)

+For now, to keep things simple, I am going to assume that a student is only enrolled in a single class.
+This is area for enhancement later on: an `Enrolment` model to join `Student` and `SchoolClass` (`has_many ... through:`).

+A possible enhancement is to being `Student` and `Teacher` closer with single-table-inheritance to DRY up the models/schema.
+Whether it's worth doing that is somewhat debatable.
+It depends on how many common attributes and much common behaviour the two models end up having.

 To track student's progress there will be a join table between `Student` and `LessonPart` (called `Completion`).